rologr35/expanded_floating_button/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A new flutter plugin to customize to import a floating button with custom actions in your views.
+A new flutter plugin to customize the import of a floating button with custom actions in your views.

 ## Usage